 In an emergency outside normal office hours, you can contact our Emergency Duty Team or the Police by dialling 999.

-If you would like to find out more about the CSCB, how it works, or to make a comment, please visit our Caerphilly Safeguarding Children's Board website.
+If you would like to find out more about the SEWSCB, how it works, or to make a comment, please visit the South East Wales Safeguarding Children Board website.

 Signs of Abuse